BestTimesToVisit.com Logo

 safety

-Samoa is generally a very safe destination, but it's always wise to be aware of your surroundings, especially in Apia after dark.
-Keep valuables secure and avoid walking alone late at night.
-The biggest 'danger' you'll face is probably an overly friendly stray dog or a rogue coconut falling from a tree!
+Samoa is generally very safe, but it's wise to be aware of your surroundings, especially in Apia after dark.
+Keep valuables secure and avoid walking alone on deserted beaches or roads late at night.
+The biggest 'danger' is usually sunburn, so stay hydrated and protected!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.